ghtea/data-scenery/README.md

 - naming roles for many things
 - trying frameworks (Next.js, Nest.js)
 - get out of create-react-app and edit babel, webpack
+- use popular color library or css framworks to use better color palettes

 ---